-- Recovery-oriented addiction treatment/ counseling will require authentic and diverse personal/family recovery representation at all levels of decisionmaking within the addictions field. - Major efforts at workforce stabilization and recovery-focused education and training of addiction professionals will need to be undertaken to ensure that each individual/family seeking help will have continuity of contact in a primary recovery support relationship over the course of long-term recovery. - The diverse pathways and styles of long-term addiction recovery will need to be carefully mapped, and addiction professionals will need to be knowledgeable of the growing varieties of recovery experience and recovery cultures. - Recovery-focused addiction counseling would extend the goal of acute biopsychosocial stabilization to encompass pre-treatment recovery priming (assertive outreach and engagement) and support for poststabilization transitions to recovery maintenance, enhanced quality of life in long-term recovery, and familycentered interventions to break intergenerational cycles of problem transmission. - Patients/families seeking addiction treatment would be routinely informed
+- Recovery-oriented addiction treatment/counseling will require authentic and diverse personal/family recovery representation at all levels of decision-making within the addictions field. - Major efforts at workforce stabilization and recovery-focused education and training of addiction professionals will need to be undertaken to ensure that each individual/family seeking help will have continuity of contact in a primary recovery support relationship over the course of long-term recovery. - The diverse pathways and styles of long-term addiction recovery will need to be carefully mapped, and addiction professionals will need to be knowledgeable of the growing varieties of recovery experience and recovery cultures. - Recovery-focused addiction counseling would extend the goal of acute biopsychosocial stabilization to encompass pre-treatment recovery priming (assertive outreach and engagement) and support for poststabilization transitions to recovery maintenance, enhanced quality of life in long-term recovery, and familycentered interventions to break intergenerational cycles of problem transmission. - Patients/families seeking addiction treatment would be routinely informed of independently verified, program and modality specific recovery outcomes (remission and survival rates) as well as the frequency of iatrogenic risks (harmful sideeffects)-in the same way patients are today informed of such risks in life-invasive medical procedures for the treatment of cancer or heart disease.

-- of independently verified, program modality specific recovery and outcomes (remission and survival rates) as well as the frequency of iatrogenic risks (harmful sideeffects)-in the same way patients are today informed of such life-invasive in procedures for the treatment of cancer or heart disease. - Recovery-focused assessment activities would move beyond assessment of individual addiction pathology as an intake activity to comprehensive (using global assessment instruments), strengthsbased (focusing on the evaluation of personal, family, and community recovery capital) and continual assessment activities. - Individuals and families once channeled into pre-packaged "programs" would have access to an ever-expanding menu of recoveryfocused. science-grounded services/supports-including a broad spectrum of primary and behavioral health care services-that would be personally matched. combined. sequenced, and adequately dosed to maximize their effects on successful recovery initiation and long-term maintenance. - Multi-disciplinary, multi-agency service models with inclusion of culturally indigenous institutions and healers would become the norm for treating the most severe substance use disorders. - The service relationship would shift from an expert model toward a partnership model of long-term recovery support. - The emphasis on professionallydirected treatment planning would be extended to person-directed recovery planning-both processes guided by personal/family choice (White, 2008e) with interim outcomes carefully monitored and communicated to inform continued
+- Recovery-focused assessment activities would move bevond assessment of individual addiction pathology as an intake activity to comprehensive (using global assessment instruments), strengthsbased (focusing on the evaluation of personal, family, and community recovery capital) continual and assessment activities. - Individuals and families once channeled into pre-packaged "programs" would have access to an ever-expanding menu of recoveryfocused. science-grounded services/supports-including a broad spectrum of primary and behavioral health care services-that would be personally matched. combined. sequenced, and adequately dosed to maximize their effects on successful recovery initiation and long-term maintenance. - Multi-disciplinary, multi-agency service models with inclusion of culturally indigenous institutions and healers would become the norm for treating the most severe substance use disorders. - The service relationship would shift from an expert model toward a partnership model of long-term recovery support. - The emphasis on professionallydirected treatment planning would be extended to person-directed recovery planning-both processes guided by personal/family choice (White, 2008e) with interim outcomes carefully monitored and communicated to inform continued treatment and recovery support decisions (McLellan, McKay, Forman, Cacciola, & Kemp, 2005).

-- treatment and recovery support decisions (McLellan, McKay, Forman, Cacciola, & Kemp, 2005). - The locus of service delivery for addiction professionals would be extended far beyond specialty sector addiction treatment programs, with professionals addiction within а broad spectrum of educational, business, healthcare, military, religious, social service, sports, and media settings.
-Great emphasis would be placed on reaching and serving people within their natural environments using both face-toface and technology-facilitated support. - Aftercare as an afterthought in addiction treatment would give way to an emphasis on sustained posttreatment recovery checkups (for at least 5 years for everyone admitted to addiction treatment regardless of discharge status), stage-appropriate recovery education, assertive linkage to recovery mutual aid groups and other indigenous recovery support institutions, and if and when needed, early re-intervention (Dennis & Scott, 2012). - The distinctive clinical orientation of addiction counselors would be expanded to cover community assessment and recovery resource development and mobilization (White, 2009a).
-Some addiction professionals would work in aimed specialized roles at the expansion of family and community recovery capital and building bridges of collaboration between professional addiction treatment organizations and the growing networks of recovery mutual aid organizations and other recovery support institutions.
+- The locus of service delivery for • addiction professionals would be extended far beyond specialty sector addiction treatment programs, with addiction professionals 5 working within а broad spectrum of healthcare, educational, business, military, religious, social service, sports, and media settings.
+Great emphasis would be placed on reaching and serving people within their natural environments using both face-to-face and technologyfacilitated support. - Aftercare as an afterthought in addiction treatment would give way to an emphasis on sustained posttreatment recovery checkups (for at least 5 years for everyone admitted to addiction treatment regardless of discharge status), stage-appropriate recovery education, assertive linkage to recovery mutual aid groups and other indigenous recovery support institutions, and if and when needed, early re-intervention (Dennis & Scott, 2012). - The distinctive clinical orientation of addiction counselors would be expanded community to cover assessment and recovery resource development and mobilization (White, addiction 2009a).
+Some professionals would work in specialized roles aimed at the expansion of family and community recovery capital and building bridges of collaboration between professional addiction treatment organizations and the arowing networks of recovery mutual aid organizations and other recovery support institutions.